isabella232/sc_AlternateAppIcons/1/1 - Script.markdown

 > show the asset catalog entry for the App Icon

 Very unfortunately, you can't use asset catalogs for alternate icons.
-It's also important to note that the system will be hunting for the icon files in the main resources directory of the bundle, so none of this will work if you use folders to organize the project.
+It's also important to note that the system will be hunting for the alternate icon files in the main resources directory of the bundle, so none of this will work if you use folders to organize the project.

 Now we can add alternate icon support for iPad.
 Back to the p-list!
-Copy the entire `CFBundleIcons` dictionary and paste it just below itself.
-Then add a little tilde ipad after `CFBundleIcons` to specify that these are the icons to be used on ipad.
+You have to create a separate dictionary to specify the alternate icon files for ipads.
+Luckily, it is structured in exactly the same way as the one we just made!
+Copy and paste the entire `CFBundleIcons` dictionary, and add a little "tilde ipad" after `CFBundleIcons` to denote that these are the icons to be used on ipad.

+**Jessy**
-Now you just replace the icon numbers in each array to add the correct sizes for the ipad, and add an additional string to handle the ipad pro size:
+With that done, it's easy to replace the icon numbers in each array to add the correct sizes for the ipad, and add an additional string to the array to handle the ipad pro size.

 ```
   📦<key>CFBundleIcons😺~ipad🏁</key>